 Note that this strategy may take a lot of time, and search engines usually require several months of work.
 You better hire an eCommerce SEO consultant who can strategize and heavy lift for you if you’re not an SEO pro.

 Influencer Marketing —

 As this comprehensive guide on influencer marketing says, influencers can be a significant advantage for e-commerce merchants.
 People who have accumulated numerous (and targeted) followers can place their products and brands before a new audience.

 However, you must identify the right social networks and influencers to be successful.
 Work to develop relationships with influence through outreach, free samples, paid campaigns, and other tactics.
 From there, work.

 Email marketing —

 Not everyone on your website is buying, so it is important to capture visitor information — email marketing.
-You can use news, updates, promotions to reach them in this way.
+You can use news, updates, and promotions to reach them in this way.

 Content Marketing —

 Content marketing can do great things for your eCommerce store when adequately implemented.